BiingChen/UFC/Technical_Report.md

 Since I also calculated differences in metrics (_diff), those did not have a remaining f1 or f2 tag, so will show up with only an f1 or f2.

+## Conclusion

+Using historical collected from the UFC website and fightMetrics API, I built a logistic regression and random forest model that predict UFC fight outcomes with an accuracy of 0.58-0.60 accuracy.
+The models can be further improved by getting access to the full dataset from fightMetrics as well as doing improved feature engineering, and training more complex models.